-- c.
-The monitoring and evaluation of the school concurrency system. - 7.
-Include provisions relating to amendment of the agreement. - 8.
-A process and uniform methodology for determining proportionate-share mitigation pursuant to subparagraph (e)1. - (g)(h) Local government authority.--This subsection does not limit the authority of a local government to grant or deny a development permit or its functional equivalent prior to the implementation of school concurrency. - (16) It is the intent of the Legislature to provide a method by which the impacts of development on transportation facilities can be mitigated by the cooperative efforts of the public and private sectors.
+7. Include provisions relating to amendment of the agreement.

+- 8. A process and uniform methodology for determining proportionate-share mitigation pursuant to subparagraph (e)1. - (g) (h) Local government authority.--This subsection does not limit the authority of a local government to grant or deny a development permit or its functional equivalent prior to the implementation of school concurrency. - (16) It is the intent of the Legislature to provide a method by which the impacts of development on transportation facilities can be mitigated by the cooperative efforts of the public and private sectors.
 The methodology used to calculate proportionate fair-share mitigation under this section shall be as provided for in subsection (12). - (a) By December 1, 2006, each local government shall adopt by ordinance a methodology for assessing proportionate fair-share mitigation options.
-A local government that fails to adopt a methodology for assessing proportionate fair-share mitigation options by December 1, 2006, shall be subject to the sanctions described in s.
-163.3184(11)(a) imposed by the Administration Commission.
-By December 1, 2005, the Department of Transportation shall develop a model transportation concurrency management ordinance with methodologies for assessing proportionate fair-share mitigation options.
+A local government that fails to adopt a methodology for assessing proportionate fair-share mitigation options by December 1, 2006, may not impose any transportation impact fee after that date until such methodology has been adopted.
+By December 1, 2005, the Department of Transportation shall develop a model transportation concurrency management ordinance with methodologies for assessing proportionate fair-share mitigation options. - (b)1.
 In its transportation concurrency management system, a local government shall, by December 1, 2006, include methodologies that will be applied to calculate proportionate fair-share mitigation.
-A local government that fails to include such methodologies by December 1, 2006, shall be subject to the sanctions described in s.
-163.3184(11)(a) imposed by the Administration Commission.
+A local government that fails to include such methodologies by December 1, 2006, may not impose any transportation impact fee after that date until such methodologies have been adopted.
 A developer may choose to satisfy all transportation concurrency requirements by contributing or paying proportionate fair-share mitigation if transportation facilities or facility segments identified as mitigation for traffic impacts are specifically identified for funding in the 5-year schedule of capital improvements in the capital improvements element of the local plan or the long-term concurrency management system or if such contributions or payments to such facilities or segments are reflected in the 5year schedule of capital improvements in the next regularly scheduled update of the capital improvements element.
 Updates to the 5-year capital improvements element which reflect proportionate fair-share contributions may not be found not in compliance based on ss.
-163.3164(32) $\frac{163.164(32)}{32}$ and 163.3177(3)if additional contributions, payments or funding sources are reasonably anticipated during a period not to exceed 10 years to fully mitigate impacts on the transportation facilities.
+163.3164(32) $\frac{163.164(32)}{3}$ and 163.3177(3)if additional contributions, payments or funding sources are reasonably anticipated during a period not to exceed 10 years to fully mitigate impacts on the transportation facilities.

 - 2. Proportionate fair-share mitigation shall be applied as a credit against impact fees to the extent that all or a portion of the proportionate fair-share mitigation is used to address the same capital infrastructure improvements contemplated by the local government's impact fee ordinance. - (c) Proportionate fair-share mitigation includes, without limitation, separately or collectively, private funds, contributions of land, and construction and contribution of facilities and may include public funds as determined by the local government.
 The fair market value of the proportionate fair-share mitigation shall not differ based on the form of mitigation.
-A local government may not require a development to pay more than its proportionate fair-share mitigation contribution regardless of the method of mitigation. - (e) Mitigation for development impacts to facilities on the Strategic Intermodal System made pursuant to this subsection requires the concurrence of the Department of Transportation.
+A local government may not require a development to pay more than its proportionate fair-share mitigation contribution regardless of the method of mitigation.

+- (e) Mitigation for development impacts to facilities on the Strategic Intermodal System made pursuant to this subsection requires the concurrence of the Department of Transportation.